 - 16.1 If a corporate contract is in place for the supply of any works, goods or services, the Director must place orders under that contract.
-Legal and Procurement Services publishes data to enable Directors to order from corporate contracts. - The Director in conjunction with the Head of Legal and Procurement Services must establish whether the public procurement legislation applies to a proposed contract.
-If in doubt, Legal Services will advise whether the legislation applies.
+Legal and Procurement Services publishes data to enable Directors to order from corporate contracts. - 16.2 The Director in conjunction with the Head of Legal and Procurement Services must establish whether the public procurement legislation or the Provider Selection Regime applies to a proposed contract.
+If in doubt, Legal Services will advise whether the either legislation applies.
 When public procurement legislation does apply, the Director/ Head of Legal and Procurement Services must use the open or restricted procedure unless Legal Services agrees the use of competitive dialogue or the negotiated procedure.
-Whenever possible, a competitive procedure must be adopted. - The Head of Legal and Procurement Services will place all notices relating to contracts in Find a Tender where applicable and will ensure compliance with all applicable laws and regulations relating to the Council's procurement activities.and will provide the statutory annual returns to HM Treasury of contracts let by the Council.

-The Director need not obtain competitive quotations for contracts of less than £10,000 in value but must demonstrate in any event that the Council is receiving value for money.
+Where the Provider Selection Regime applies to a proposed contract, the Director/Head of Legal and Procurement Services must use the open applies to a proposed contract, the Director/Head of Legal and Procurement Services must use one of the provider selection processes in accordance with the Provider Selection Regime guidance.
+In order to drive competitive procurement and value for money on all contracts, the default position of the Council is that Whenever possible, a competitive procedure must be adopted. - 16.3 The Head of Legal and Procurement Services will place all notices relating to contracts in Find a Tender where applicable and will ensure compliance with all applicable laws and regulations relating to the Council's procurement activities. - 16.4 The Director need not obtain competitive quotations for contracts of less than £10,000 in value but must demonstrate in any event that the Council is receiving value for money.